Skip to main content

 metadata

-def metadata(metadata: str = None) - None
+def metadataXml(metadataXml: str = None) -> None

 Stream metadata in XML format.
-To build metadata programmatically, use tbapi.SchemaDef class.

 QueryParameter